Thermal, California: Cemeteries

 The Toro Cemetery is located on Monroe Street.

 The Torres-Martinez Desert Cahuilla Indians maintain a small (48 interments) cemetery on Martinez Road.

+Sports

 Thermal Club

 The Thermal Club is a private motorsports facility situated on 344 acre south of Thermal.
 This private country club for automotive enthusiasts plans to build a 4.5 mi with 300 lots for member-owned garages and villas.
 As of 2014 the first 1.8 mi was in use by early members and for media and promotional events with two more courses planned.
+In 2017, BMW completed construction of their BMW Performance Driving Center West, which is home to the BMW Performance Driving School.

+In March 2024 the club hosted the $1 Million Challenge, a special non-championship all-star race for the 2024 IndyCar Series.
+For the 2025 season, this race became a points-paying race.

+Desert International Horse Park

+The Desert International Horse Park is located west of Thermal.
+It is home to events sponsored by the United States Equestrian Federation and the United States Hunter/Jumper Association.